Dear Friends and faithful supporters,

 A VERY SPECIAL OFFER TO STUDENTS

-As part of our Youth Community Outreach Program..and to celebrate our 60th anniversary....for this concert ONLY.... we have set aside 50 Free tickets for Students on a first-come, first-serve basis.
-Especially of interest to voice or musical instrument students, but ALL students (show ID at door) are welcome
+As part of our Youth Community Outreach Program..and to celebrate our 60th anniversary....we will be setting aside 50 Free tickets for Students on a first-come, first-serve basis.
+Especially of interest to voice or musical instrument students, but ALL students (show ID at door) are welcome.
+Its part of our continuing effort to introduce live classical music performances to youth.

 Seniors – $25